Back to all

 Figure 7 – Pro Mosquitto Management Center (MMC).

-This is the central control dashboard where it is possible to monitor relevant information, like the number of connected clients, exchanged messages, etc. Another essential functionality accessible from this dashboard is “Clients creation,” which I will use in my example.
+This is the central control dashboard where you can monitor relevant information, like the number of connected clients, exchanged MQTT messages, and more.
+Another essential functionality accessible from this dashboard is “Clients creation,” which I will use in my example.

-To demonstrate the Node-RED integration with Mosquitto, I will create two clients: one for Node-RED, named “nodered”, and one used locally from my PC, named “localpc” – where a publisher and a subscriber are located.
+To demonstrate the Node-RED and MQTT broker integration, you need to create two clients: one for Node-RED, named “nodered,” and one used locally from my PC, named “localpc” – where a publisher and a subscriber are located.
 The role of both clients will be set to “client”.
-The design of my demonstration will look like Figure 8.
+You can see the design of my demonstration in Figure 8.

 Design demonstrating Node-RED integration with Mosquitto